PHP Security Vulnerabilities That Still Cause Business Website Breaches

 CSRF: Forging Requests on Behalf of Your Users

-The classic attack scenario: a user is logged into your application in one tab while browsing a malicious website in another tab.
-The malicious page contains an auto-submitting form that POSTs to your application's endpoints.
+The classic attack scenario: a user is logged into your application in one browser tab while browsing a malicious website in another tab.
+The malicious page contains an auto-submitting form that POSTs to your application's endpoints, such as changing the account email address or transferring funds.
 CSRF tokens prevent this.
-Every state-changing request should include a unique, unpredictable token that the server verifies before processing:
+Every state-changing request should include a unique, unpredictable token that the server verifies before processing.

 // Generate token when showing the form